csavasegal/csavasegal.github.io/Teaching_materials/OSHER_Summer2025/Lecture_01.md

 **Discussion Prompts:**
 1. *“How might your cultural background influence what you notice in this room right now?”*
-2. *“Can you think of examples where people from different cultures might interpret the same event differently?”*
-3. *“What are the implications of these perceptual differences for eyewitness testimony, cross-cultural communication, or design?”*
+2. *“What are the implications of these perceptual differences for eyewitness testimony, cross-cultural communication, or design?”*

 ---